golemfactory/yagna-docs/provider-tutorials/provider-cli.md

 ### Rules

-`ya-provider` offers a mechanism that allows to control the Rules for specific features i.e. Outbound Network.
+`ya-provider` offers a mechanism that enables control of the Rules governing specific features i.e. Outbound Network.

-#### Outbound Network feature
+#### Outbound Network

 This feature defines rules and modes for Outbound Network.
 It gives provider control over which entities are trusted and what level of Outbound Network access they have.